 Complainant appeared by counsel Peter Corsale.

 Case heard and decided by Chief Counsel Maureen Monaghan (Hearing Officer).

 Complainant appealed Respondent’s ad valorem taxation of the subject property on the ground that the subject property qualified for exemption in 2017 because Complainant, a not-for-profit Internal Revenue Service Section 501(c)(3) organization, used the property for religious purposes.
 Complainant did not challenge the assessed valuation of the subject property.

 - Jurisdiction.
 Jurisdiction over this appeal is proper.
 Complainant timely appealed to the State Tax Commission (STC) from the decision of the BOE.

 - Board of Equalization.
-The BOE sustained Respondent’s appraised value of the subject property at $190,800.
+The BOE sustained Respondent’s values of the subject property.